Seungmin: 2017–present: Debut with Stray Kids and solo endeavors

 In 2017, Seungmin appeared in the JYP survival show Stray Kids, a show which allowed him to debut as Stray Kids member.

 Kim Seungmin officially debuted with Stray Kids on March 25, 2018, through their debut showcase of the group, Stray Kids Unveil (Op.
 01: I Am Not), at Jangchung Arena.
 On the next day, Seungmin with Stray Kids released an EP titled I Am Not and the lead single "District 9" which they showcased during the debut showcase.
 In this album, he also participated in the lyrics making of song "Mixtape #1".
 (Note: Later in 2019, "Mixtape #1" also included in the EP Clé 2: Yellow Wood.)

 On July 24, 2018, Seungmin was selected as the Regular MC of After School Club with Jimin and Han Hee-jun.
-From July 12 to October 11, 2019, he was the MC for the variety program We K-Pop with Kim Shin-young, 2PM's Nickhun, and SF9's Inseong.
+From July 12 to October 11, 2019, he was a MC for the variety program We K-Pop with Kim Shin-young, 2PM's Nichkhun, and SF9's Inseong.

 On March 18, 2024, Seungmin was selected as the first pitch for a special game between Team Korea and the LA Dodgers as part of the MLB World Tour Seoul Series 2024 with Coupang Play.